Mejtus1/Networking-Security/WindowsMemory.md

 Windows = store all the operating system files Windows/System = stores 16-bit DLL files Windows/System32 = stores 64-bit DLL files

+Notes from Cisco
+The following lists the major directories of of the Windows file system:

+Boot: A hidden directory that contains system boot files.
+Logs: As of Windows 10, the directory where event logs are stored.
+PerfLogs: Stores performance logs if this feature is enabled in the operating system.
+Program files: In 64-bit Windows installations, stores 64-bit applications.
+Program files (x86): In 64-bit Windows installations, stores 32-bit applications.
+ProgramData: Directory used to store application-need data.
+Applications are not able to write directly to this directory, but they can create subdirectories used for their own purposes.
+Users: Directory where users store their data.
+Each user with an account on the system has a folder that is dedicated to them.
+Users with standard account privileges are only able to access the data in their assigned directory.
+Public: This subdirectory of the Users directory can be shared among all the users of a system.
+Normally, Windows access controls do not allow users to access data in other users’ directories.
+However, the public directory allows anyone on the system to store data, making it ideal for sharing data among users.
+<username>: All users with accounts on a Windows host are given areas for their use.
+The area for each user resides under the Users directory and bears the name of an individual user’s account.
+This area allows users to privately store their documents and other data since other users are permitted access to their own directory only.
+Each user’s directory includes a subdirectory that is called AppData.
+This location is used by applications that need to store things specific to a user, for example a user’s browsing history.
+Windows: The directory that stores the operating system and its various subsystems.
+System: This directory is used to store 16-bit system dynamic link library (DLL) files.
+In 64-bit Windows installations, this directory is normally empty.
+System32: This directory is used to store 64-bit system DLL files in 64-bit Windows installations.
+SysWOW64: 64-bit Windows is backward compatible with 32-bit applications.
+This directory stores 32-bit system DLL files.
+WinSxS: This directory stores copies of system DLL files.
+Often, these files represent older versions of the DLL files that may be required by older applications.
+The folder name stands for Windows side by side because it allows older applications to co-exist with newer ones that require the most current DLL files.
 Windows/SysWoW32 = stores 32-bit DLL files
 Windows/WinSxS = Stores copies of system DLL files